Back to Scientific Theories

 - View Postulates and Prediction

-- At the core of Quantum Mechanics is a mystery, which in Richard Feynman’s word, “we cannot make go away by ‘explaining’ how it works.”
+- At the core of Quantum Mechanics is a mystery, which in Richard Feynman’s words, “we cannot make go away by ‘explaining’ how it works.”

 - View Double Path Experiment